-Develop inclusive environments where everyone feels welcome and safe ECB Action Work with the game to create a welcoming culture that is consciously inclusive at all levels • We welcome and commit to meeting the ECB's new 2025-31 requirements regarding inclusivity, accessibility and sustainability for these matches (once published). • We will continue to develop relationships with local faith communities to better understand and support how they may feel welcomed and included at our venues; building on existing initiatives such as our multi-faith room and diverse food provision.
+ECB Action Work with the game to create a welcoming culture that is consciously inclusive at all levels We welcome and will implement planned ECB guidance on creating welcoming environments, and the funding that is to be available. • We welcome and commit to meeting the ECB's new 2025-31 requirements regarding inclusivity, accessibility and sustainability for these matches (once published). • We will continue to develop relationships with local faith communities to better understand and support how they may feel welcomed and included at our venues; building on existing initiatives such as our multi-faith room and diverse food provision.
 We will seek relationships with appropriate support / kitemarking organisations. • We will take positive and proactive steps to support community tickets customers, members of fan groups and people with disabilities and their families to become involved (should they wish) in our match day volunteer 'Yorkies' programme.
-Lead with accountability and commitment ECB Action Ensure the Independent Commission for Equity in Cricket reports publicly and transparently YCCC welcomes and is keen to engage fully in the work of the ICEC.
-The ICEC report, and YCC's response to it, will be published on the YCCC website, along with any updated actions within this plan that arise from the work of the ICEC.
-Lead with accountability and commitment ECB Action Publish an annual EDI progress report and lead on evolving and updating the whole game's plans YCCC We will commission an independent process and impact evaluation of the DIAP 2022-25, and publish interim and final reports.
+ECB Action Ensure the Independent Commission for Equity in Cricket reports publicly and transparently YCCC welcomes and is keen to engage fully in the work of the ICEC.
+The ICEC report, and YCC's response to it, will be published on the YCCC website, along with an updated actions within this plan that arise from the work of the ICEC.
+ECB Action Publish an annual EDI progress report and lead on evolving and updating the whole game's plans YCCC We will commission an independent process and impact evaluation of the DIAP 2022-25, and publish interim and final reports.